JirosWorld/spacex-api/PSEUDOCODE.md

 ## 'Like' button thought process

-1. Selecting a crew member on “/” or “/crew” should add a visual label (orr button?)
+1. Selecting a crew member on “/” home should add a visual label (or button?)
 2. add liked/clicked classnames for styles that need to be toggled when clicked
 3. difference between `sessionStorage` and `localStorage`:localStorage data does not expire, whereas sessionStorage data is cleared when the page session ends.
 A unique page session gets created once a document is loaded in a browser tab.
 Page sessions are valid for only one tab at a time.
 4. in dev tool: Application tab > local storage section for debugging